 What are the greatest needs in Ukraine?

 The impact of fighting on lives and livelihoods has been staggering.
 Millions of Ukrainians have fled since the invasion, and Project HOPE’s medical director in Ukraine has described a “biblical-scale exodus from East to West.”
-As of May 5, one-third of Ukraine’s entire population has been displaced by the conflict.
+As of May 5, one-third of Ukraine’s entire population had been displaced by the conflict.

 As Project HOPE has noted in our border assessments in Romania, Poland, and Moldova, most refugees exiting the country are women, children, and some elderly residents.
 Our teams are seeing significant strains on host countries, especially Moldova and Poland.

 Extensive damage to infrastructure—from schools and hospitals to gas and electricity lines—means those unable to leave have limited access to essential goods and services.
-In besieged cities, like Mariupol, relief organizations fear that death due to dehydration, hunger, and access to medicines is becoming a growing possibility for inhabitants.
+In besieged cities, relief organizations fear that death due to dehydration, hunger, and access to medicines is becoming a growing possibility for inhabitants.

 Prior to the conflict, Russian and Ukraine supplied 30% of wheat and 20% of corn on the global markets.
 The Food and Agriculture Organization of the United Nations and World Food Programme project that prolonged hostilities between the countries may spurn rises in global food prices.
 Such a development is even more worrisome considering that the Nutrition Cluster estimates that more than 2 million Ukrainian children under 5 and pregnant and breastfeeding women are in need of life-saving nutrition assistance.